thoughtworksarts/thoughtworksarts.github.io/app/_projects/time-sense.markdown

 The constant stream of sensations will allow Neil to develop a new form of instinctual relationship with the time of the day.
 This is a key part of what defines the term _cyborg_ for Neil &mdash; an always-on sensory relationship with a constant technological data stream.

 {% include image file='mold.jpg'
-   caption='Extracting the wearable from the mold' %}
+   alt='Neil fitting the silicone prototype to his head from the mold' caption='Extracting the wearable from the mold' %}

 To begin the process of creating the durable wearable, a 3D model of the prototype was created, shown in the picture below.
 The model incorporates miniature versions of the electronics from the functional proof of concept, along with materials chosen [based on research](/blog/cyborg-senses-weaving-materials/) by the ThoughtWorker [Caihong Liu](/bio/caihong-liu/), based in Chengdu China, during the residency.